 Governors are appointed for a four year term.
 The chair and vice chair are appointed annually.
 All governors participate in a voluntary capacity and do not receive any remuneration for their work as school governors.

-Chair of Governors: Mr Matt Armstrong-Barnes (Parent Governor)
+Chair of Governors: Mr Matt Armstrong-Barnes (Co-opted governor)

 Vice-Chair of Governors: Mr Kevin McNamara (Co-opted Governor)